Economy of the Republic of Ireland: Challenge to low tax model (2017 onwards)

 However, the US and the EU became more resolute to curb what they saw as excessive tax avoidance by US multinationals in Ireland.
 A 2018 study published via the Center for International Relations suggested that due to the tax practices of US corporations, Ireland's pattern of trade was more aligned with NAFTA countries than with EU countries.

 The US Tax Cuts and Jobs Act of 2017 was passed with Ireland directly in mind.
 The TCJA moves the US from the "worldwide tax" system (which is the reason why US multinationals use Ireland) to a modern "territorial tax" system (which is the reason why non-US multinationals hardly use Ireland - there are no non-US/non-UK foreign firms in Ireland's top 50 firms by turnover, and only one by employees - German retailer Lidl).
 The FDII tax regime gives US-based "intellectual property" ("IP") a low-tax 13.125% rate.
 The GILTI tax regime places a penalty on foreign-based IP (i.e. like in Ireland) that brings its effective rate above the FDII rate (i.e. incentivizes re-location of IP to the US).
 Experts believe that the TCJA neutralises Ireland's "multinational tax schemes".

 The EU Commission's impending 2018 "digital tax" is also designed to curb the Irish "multinational tax schemes".
 By taxing turnover, it acts as an "override" on the Irish "multinational tax schemes".
 It has been described by Seamus Coffey, Chairperson of the Irish Fiscal Advisory Council as "a more serious threat to Ireland than Brexit".

 Data

 The following table shows the main economic indicators in 1980–2021 (with IMF staff estimates in 2022–2027).
 Inflation under 5% is in green.

 Sectors

+In 2022, the sector with the highest number of companies registered in Ireland was services, with 145,217 companies, followed by finance, insurance, and real estate and retail trade with 60,561 and 45,541 companies respectively.